TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 $$ J_{2} = \frac{-1}{MR_{p}^{2}} \int_{V} \boldsymbol{\rho}(\mathbf{r})P_{2}(\cos(\theta))r^{2}dV $$

-### Oblate Spheriod Equation in Spherical Coordinates
+### Oblate Spheroid Equation in Spherical Coordinates
 Before jumping into the quadrupole moment, we need to do a little bit of work determining the bounds for the radial variable.
-We can make our lives a bit easier, as a body isn't just some random ellipsoid, it's more closely approximated through an oblated spherioid.
+We can make our lives a bit easier, as a body isn't just some random ellipsoid, it's more closely approximated through an oblate spheroid.
 This means that we can consider just two maximum radii (semi-major and semi-minor values) instead of three.
-Since a celestial body is usually rotating around a polar axis, the semi-major axis ends up being the equatorial radius and the smei-minor axis is the polar radius.
+Since a celestial body is usually rotating around a polar axis, the semi-major axis ends up being the equatorial radius and the semi-minor axis is the polar radius.

-First, we need to start off with the equation of an oblate spheriod (with semi-major axis in the $xy$-plane and semi-minor axis on the $z$ axis) in cartesian coordinates.
+First, we need to start off with the equation of an oblate spheroid (with semi-major axis in the $xy$-plane and semi-minor axis on the $z$ axis) in cartesian coordinates.
 To make things a bit clear, my specific spherical coordinates system is $r$ for radial distance, $\varphi$ for azimuth / equatorial angle, $\theta$ for polar angle, $a$ for semi-major axis, and $c$ for semi-minor axis.

 $$ \frac{x^{2} + y^{2}}{a^{2}} + \frac{z^{2}}{c^{2}}  = 1 $$

-Now, we use the tradiational spherical coordinates for $x$, $y$, and $z$.
+Now, we use the traditional spherical coordinates for $x$, $y$, and $z$.

 $$
 \begin{aligned}